A 24 Hour Comics Day album

 For years the “comic book look” has been finding its way into wildly popular “chapter books ” for upper elementary and middle grades.
 Dav Pilkey is one example.
 The Zack Proton series by Austin author Brian Anderson (of our SCBWI Mafia family) with illustrator Doug Holgate is another.

-The Toon Books are comics for toddlers and children just begining to learn to read.
+The Toon Books are comics for toddlers and children just beginning to learn to read.

 Disney bought Marvel.